ECOTERA - RESTORATION GUIDE

 Ecotera Logo

-The conservation of cultural heritage is not limited to technical decisions made during the implementation phase.
-A correct restoration approach requires evaluating the building's material, its environment, the interventions it has undergone over time, and its current deterioration patterns as a whole.
-Any intervention carried out without this evaluation, even if it offers short-term solutions, may lead to new problems in the long run.
+Conservation of cultural heritage is not limited only to technical decisions taken during the application stage.
+A proper restoration approach requires evaluating the building's material, its environment, the interventions it has undergone over time, and its current deterioration patterns as a whole.
+Any application carried out without this comprehensive evaluation, even if it offers short-term solutions, may cause new problems to arise in the long term.

-The ECOTERA Restoration Guide has been prepared based on the field experiences and technical observations gained by LETOON in restoration and surface protection projects.
-The primary goal of the guide is not to provide ready-made solutions or recommend specific products, but rather to support starting the restoration process with the right questions and correctly defining the actual needs of the surfaces.
+The ECOTERA Restoration Guide has been prepared based on field experiences and technical observations gained from applications carried out by LETOON in the field of restoration and surface protection.
+The main purpose of the guide is not to provide ready-made solutions or to recommend specific products, but to support starting the restoration process with the right questions and correctly defining the real needs of the surfaces.

-This guide emphasizes that restoration does not consist solely of "cleaning" or "protection" applications; on the contrary, analysis, evaluation, and decision-making processes must be handled holistically.
-Content is addressed through deteriorations encountered in different surface types, common application errors, and examples of field-tested approaches.
+This guide emphasizes that restoration does not consist only of "cleaning" or "conservation" applications; on the contrary, analysis, evaluation, and decision-making processes must be handled in a holistic manner.
+The contents are discussed through deterioration types encountered on different surface categories, common application errors, and field-tested approach examples.

-The ECOTERA Restoration Guide aims to be an experience-based reference source for architects, restorers, conservation experts, practitioners, and students studying in the field of restoration.
-The guide is not a recipe offering absolute truths; it is designed as a guiding technical framework that contributes to the development of project-specific solutions.
+The ECOTERA Restoration Guide aims to be an experience-based reference source for architects, restorers, conservation specialists, practitioners, and students studying in the field of restoration.
+The guide is not designed as a recipe presenting absolute truths, but as a guiding technical framework contributing to the development of project-specific solutions.

-Prepared with the awareness that every building has its own unique conditions, this guide treats the restoration process not as a result, but as a continuously learned and improved process.
-The ECOTERA approach is based on the understanding that beyond possessing knowledge, sharing this knowledge is one of the fundamental responsibilities in the preservation of cultural heritage.
+Prepared with the awareness that every building has its own unique conditions, this guide treats the restoration process not as a result, but as a continuous learning and development process.
+The ECOTERA approach is based on the understanding that beyond possessing knowledge, sharing this knowledge is one of the fundamental responsibilities in preserving cultural heritage.

-A corporate review on the process of carrying the past to the future, common misconceptions, and scientific conservation principles.
+An institutional review of the process of carrying the past to the future, common mistakes, and scientific conservation principles.

 READ ANALYSIS READ ON PAGE